 Middling long shots dominated at Aintree last year with horses priced at 20/1 or greater taking up the top four spots.
-Shutthefrontdoor, last year’s favourite at 6/1, did manage a respectable fifth place finish, but it goes to show that the betting odds are hardly a crystal ball.
+Shutthefrontdoor, last year’s favorite at 6/1, did manage a respectable fifth place finish, but it goes to show that the betting odds are hardly a crystal ball.

 Early Grand National Betting Odds

-Below are the early odds for the top 20 Grand National favourites according to the major horse racing betting websites.
+Below are the early odds for the top 20 Grand National favorites according to the major horse racing betting websites.
 You can see even more prices for the other runners by clicking on the “view all” link at the bottom of each column.

 Looking at the Favourites

-Last year’s winner and this year’s favourite.
+Last year’s winner and this year’s favorite.
 Many Clouds’ performance last year was nothing short of remarkable with a starting price of 25/1 and burdened with 163 pounds.
 Despite being saddled with the second-most weight of the race, he recorded the second-fastest time ever logged at the Grand National.

-His dominant win at Kelso last month has only strengthened him as the betting favourite.
+His dominant win at Kelso last month has only strengthened him as the betting favorite.
 Grand National will make history if he wins the Grand National for the second year in a row.
 It has been 40 years since a horse has run for back-to-back wins.